 Before You Start – What to Expect

-The introduction of MetaPub into the station’s program delivery landscape will require collaboration between Engineering, Operations, Traffic, General Management, Programming Management and other appropriate parties.
-Information Technology resources may also be needed to assist with overall system interconnectivity and web streaming applications.
+The introduction of MetaPub into your station’s program delivery ecosystem will require collaboration between Engineering, Operations, Traffic, General Management, Programming Management and other stakeholders as appropriate.
+Information Technology resources may also be needed to assist with overall system interconnectivity and streaming applications.

-There are many topics that you will need to consider including the following:
+To introduce MetaPub at your station, you will need to consider the following:

-Assessment of each platform and the requirements from both a financial and engineering aspect to enable metadata for that platform.
+- Assessment of each platform and the financial and engineering requirements to enable metadata for that platform

-A RDS encoder is installed at the transmission site and will display basic Title and Artist information on most car radios that support RDS.
-Note many units typically limit the number of characters that can be displayed at a time.
+An RDS encoder is installed at the transmission site and will display basic Title and Artist information on most car radios that support RDS.
+Note that many units typically limit the number of characters that can be displayed at a time.

 If your station is broadcasting in HD, you will be able to display 64 characters at a time.
 You can consider adding rich data such as album art and graphics to your HD channels.

 Depending on your streaming services, you can inject episode-specific metadata directly into your website or add it to your station's web stream player for ‘Now Playing’ information.

 If your station has a dedicated mobile application, rich data will add to the experience.
 If your station does not have a dedicated mobile application, there are options such as feeding metadata to stream aggregation sites and apps like TuneIn.

 - Interconnectivity between station components and software considerations